Nursing (NURS)

 Introduction of world health beliefs, evolving practices complementary to western medicine and health care.
 Permission of instructor.
 D

-This course is designed to provide students with an opportunity to integrate, improve, and evaluate their level of preparation for beginning practice as a graduate professional nurse and a future nurse leader.
-Through focused review of critical content, students will integrate the nursing competencies that are essential for high quality, evidence-based, safe practice of nursing.
+This course challenges students to use critical thinking and clinical reasoning to integrate, improve, and evaluate their level of preparation for beginning practice as a generalist nurse and a future nurse leader.
+Students will incorporate the nursing competencies essential for high-quality, evidence-based, safe nursing practice.
+This course includes didactic and simulation experiences.
 F, S, Su

 NURS 4445 Professional Nursing Synthesis: 2 semester hours.